Simplify Life.

 8. We believe that if you have not used something in 6 months it must go and if something new comes in something old must go.

-9. My hubby is a firm believer to only have stuff that has a purpose and bring joy.
+9. My hubby is a firm believer to only have stuff that has a purpose and brings joy.
 If you have no use something thank it for the purpose it served and let go.
 Live in the moment not the past or future.

 10. Remember to declutter your digital space, clearing your inbox, removing unused apps and spending less time on social media.